RadialDevGroup/React-Style-Guide/README.md

 * Custom class methods should be between lifecycle and render.

-* Unless a constuctor is necessary, define initial state in the class scope
+* Unless a constuctor is necessary, define initial state in the class scope.
   ```js
   // good
   class MyComponent extends React.Component {